balcortex/100_days_code_web_development/README.md

 ## Day 082 - 2023/11/23

 Today, I made the function that plays the role of the computer enemy, which randomly selects a choice every time the user clicks a button.

+## Day 083 - 2023/11/24

+Today, I made the actual game logic, which checks whether the player wins or loses, or whether there's a draw, based on the player's and computer's selections.